abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 **What is entropy?**

-In information-theoretic terms, Entropy is a measure of the uncertainty in a system.
+In information-theoretic terms, entropy is a measure of the uncertainty in a system.

 Consider a probability mass function (PMF) $$\pi$$ with probability masses $$p_1,p_2,\ldots{},p_n$$ (say), with $$\sum_{i=1}^np_i=1$$.